junxit/us-congress-bills-115/metadata.md

 - 2017-11-15 — Placed on the Union Calendar, Calendar No. 303.
 - 2017-11-15 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-411.
 - 2017-11-15 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-411.
+- 2017-11-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.